Vicmart1/metro.css/README.md

 <li>Right Line</li>
 <li>Center Line</li>
 </ul>
-Each line (and the timeline bounds) are seperated by a line of hyphens (the length does not matter).
-Thus, the order is actually
+Each line (and the timeline bounds) are seperated by a line of hyphens (length does not matter).
 <ul>
 <li>Timeline bounds</li>
 <li>###########</li>